UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 Bank adalah sebuah lembaga keuangan intermediasi yang umumnya didirikan dengan kewenangan untuk menerima simpanan uang, meminjamkan uang, dan menerbitkan surat sanggup bayar.
 ```

-First we will need to run the Indonesian TreeTagger:
+First, we will need to run the Indonesian TreeTagger:

 ``` bash
 cat indonesian_text_example.txt | docker run -i --rm indonesian-treetagger:1.0.0 > indonesian_text_example.tsv
 ```

-We now have a `tsv` version of the file that has been tokenised, lemmatised, and POS tagged.
+We now have a `tsv` version of the file that has been tokenized, lemmatized, and POS tagged.
 The `indonesian_text_example.tsv` file should contain the following (I have added column headers here to explain what each column represents, these headers should not be in your file):

 :::note
 The POS tagset for Indonesian is not the USAS core or [UPOS](https://universaldependencies.org/u/pos/) tagset, but rather the [UI tagset](https://drive.google.com/file/d/1Pnhj2vVEEP5eIc655Af-WPDXxthyZdwb/view).